 Globalisation means that our supply chains are more entwined and complex than ever.
 When a global disruption like the ongoing Covid-19 virus outbreak happens, its impact will be felt on both social and economic levels.

 Disruptions in the supply chain

-The Covid-19 outbreak is having a major impact on global supply chains, especially as governments respond to the growing concerns by closing their borders, imposing quarantines, mandating factory shutdowns and more.
+The Covid-19 outbreak is having a major impact on global supply chains and how businesses deal with their suppliers, especially as governments respond to the growing concerns by closing their borders, imposing quarantines, mandating factory shutdowns and more.
 The consequences of this are rapidly unfolding.

 At Unleashed Software, we know some of our customers are suffering the economic consequences of the viral outbreak.
 One of our New Zealand metalwork manufacturers who relies on overseas suppliers for their materials has seen huge supply shortages this month.
 Another customer, an Australian renewable energy manufacturer, has had to put production on hold as they can’t get their parts from China this month, while an engineering company also based in Australia has had to change production plans based on how its suppliers in China are responding to the unfolding outbreak.

 This highlights the challenge that many businesses unknowingly face: globalisation and complex supply lines mean that some businesses might be reliant on other countries without being aware of it.

 These situations aren’t straightforward, but from the feedback we’ve gathered from customers, here are some recommendations to assist in managing them: